 Every single website that’s been made and published on the internet generally employs some sort of content management system that allows them complete control of their content.

-Apparently it came out in early 2001 and that makes it the ancestor of more modern CMS options.
-Ouch, you couldn’t have let me down a little easier?
-Seriously!
-Despite its age, this has some fight left in it.
-Namely, the service is the second most used CMS available.
+Drupal came out in early 2001 and that makes it the ancestor of more modern CMS options.
+This is the second most used CMS available.

 If you’re a technically savvy person, this program would appeal to you.

-Drupal the Dominator (Not the real name, it’s called Drupal) can be used to create a simple blog, but it’s mostly used by massive corporations because of what it offers.
+Drupal can be used to create a simple blog, but it’s mostly used by massive corporations because of what it offers.

 What does it offer you ask?
 Oh, I thought you never would.